County Championship Division 1. Somerset v Lancashire. 12th, 13th and 14th September 2021. Taunton.

 I had barely sat down when successive balls from Balderson summed up van der Merwe’s innings.
 A cover drive of great power sped over the grass to the gap between the Caddick Pavilion and the Priory Bridge Road car park.
 The next ball van der Merwe attempted to cut and edged it, bullet-like above and to the right of Wells at second slip.
-Wells jumped on the diagonal but van der Merwian serendipity took the ball beyond his reach and it was soon crossing the Trescothick Pavilion rope.
+Wells jumped on the diagonal but the serendipity which sometimes blesses van der Merwe’s batting took the ball beyond Wells’ reach and it was soon crossing the Trescothick Pavilion rope.
 Although there was another cover drive to the Caddick Pavilion and a drive through the covers towards Legends Square for two, it was not an innings which suggested permanence.
-When he next faced Balderson, the edge from a fearsome-looking drive did not evade Wells’ leap at slip and he departed for 23 from 24 balls, the third batsman, after Hildreth and Goldsworthy, to depart the innings in the 20s.
+When he next faced Balderson, the edge from a fearsome-looking drive did not evade Wells and he departed for 23 from 24 balls, the third batsman, after Hildreth and Goldsworthy, to depart the innings in the 20s.
 Van der Merwe walked off to a barely token ripple of applause.
 In its way it was more deafening than the cheering of a full ground.
 The disappointment of what was clearly about to become a third crushing Championship defeat was biting hard.

 Somerset were still four runs short of making Lancashire bat again.
 Within a run the eighth wicket fell to silence.
-Marchant de Lange, who most would have hoped to see clear the boundary and maybe a stand or two before the end, was out second ball, caught at slip trying an uncharacteristically limp defensive stroke.
+Marchant de Lange, who most would have hoped to see clear the boundary and maybe a stand or two before the end, was out second ball, caught at slip trying an uncharacteristically limp steer.
 “Oh dear, oh dear,” I heard someone say.
 When Jack Brooks bisected first and second slip with an edged off Balderson, it fell short of them both, ran down to the Trescothick Pavilion and Somerset moved two runs into the lead.
 In response there were loud cheers, some of irony, some of relief.
 As the game moved towards its close Davies batted serenely on.
-He showed his economy of stroke with the smoothest of pulls through wide midwicket to the Legends Square boundary to the sort of applause which accompanies a stroke of quality whatever the state of the game.
+He showed his economy of stroke with the smoothest of pulls through wide midwicket to the Legends Square boundary to the sort of applause which accompanies a stroke of quality whenever it is played.

 It was a sad end to Somerset’s home Championship matches, for everyone knew there was now little prospect of finishing anywhere but bottom of the first division.
 Meanwhile the top four of the six teams in the division each ended the round with a realistic prospect of winning the Championship.
 One of those was Warwickshire who Somerset play at Edgbaston in the final round of matches.
 It was a far cry from the end of the previous three red-ball seasons.
 In all three of which Somerset had finished second and had challenged for the title to the end in two of them.

-The crowd was well above average for a day in which an early finish was likely.
+The crowd was well above average for a day in which an early finish was probably anticipated by most.
 Perhaps the end of the last home match of the season had drawn some.
-Perhaps the faint hope of an unlikely victory being fashioned had drawn others.
-Large though it was, the exit of the crowd from the ground at the close was undertaken with some alacrity.
+Perhaps the faint hope of an unlikely victory had drawn others.
+Large though it was, the exit of the crowd from the ground at the close was undertaken with the speed of an audience leaving a cinema after an unmemorable film.
 Far more quickly than the usual end of season reluctance to leave a scene and friends that people will not see again for six months.
-As they went, a sombre silence settled across the ground.
+As they left, a sombre silence settled across the ground.
 Within minutes all that remained were a few eating their unconsumed lunch and a group who had come together from different parts of the country for an end-of-season get together at the cricket.
 There would have been many more still happily sitting in their seats long after the players had left the field had this been the last home match of a more successful Somerset campaign.
 A fighting performance at Edgbaston next week to match Lammonby’s on the second afternoon of this match will help lift the mood.
 The mood will lighten too as the winter passes, but for the moment there was a very different story in people’s faces than the one of hope with which they had ended recent seasons.
 “This is the point at which someone usually says, perhaps next year,” one of those remaining said, “but I am not so sure this time.”